“I was pregnant with my third child when my partner left me after 10 years” (Marcia – 54 years old).

 Gradually, the debts were being paid and the suffocation was passing; I rediscovered me!
 It was at the most tragic moment of my life that I could see how I had become like a lifeless doll.
 Divorce connected me with the active, warrior woman I always was and wanted to be!
 I went back to school with a great hunger for knowledge.
 I also felt a need to connect with people, and I decided to learn other languages, English and Spanish.
 These new skills I acquired have allowed me to be here writing this blog and sharing my experience with you.

-North Texas Giving Day is September 19, and HNC is raising funds to sponsor women in Her Financial Literacy Virtual Program to help them build the strong foundation they need for financial stability.
+North Texas Giving Day is September 19, and HNC is raising funds to sponsor women to help them build the strong foundation they need for financial stability.
 Learn more here: North Texas Giving Day.